 Kiwi skins are surprisingly edible, Malkani says.
 The kiwi skin has lots of vitamin C, and eating it triples the amount of fibre, Cecere says.
 Try slicing it really thin to warm up to eating the fuzz, she suggests.
 As for cucumbers, you’ll want to keep the skin for the vitamin K, fibre and potassium—but you can do without that waxy layer.
 “Cucumber skins can be waxy, so be sure to wash well and even use a paper towel to rub off the waxy layer,” Cecere says.

 Here’s what makes cucumbers bitter—and how to fix it.

 Avoid peeling eggplants and zucchini

-Keep the eggplant skin on if you want the extra fibre, flavonoids, and magnesium, according to Cecere.
+Keep the eggplant skin on if you want the extra fibre, flavonoids and magnesium, according to Cecere.
 Another reason to keep eggplant skin and zucchini skin on too is because of water.
 Both zucchini and eggplant have a high water concentration—zucchini is 95 per cent water, and eggplant is 92 per cent water.
-The skin of these veggies is where most of the nutrients are.
+The skin of these veggies is where most of the nutrients are found.

 Avoid peeling potatoes

 The peel of potatoes contains fibre, iron, vitamin C, potassium and folate, Cecere says.
 Instead of stripping away those nutritious benefits, use a vegetable brush to scrub the potato gently before cooking.

 Here are the 14 foods everyone over 50 should be eating.